domseb/considered.design/_projects/2017-01-01-The-George-Institute.md

 The George Institute for Global Health is a health and medical research institute whose mission is to improve the health of millions of people worldwide.
 One of it’s flagship products, Foodswitch, lets people scan food products to better understand their nutritional content, and make more informed choices in their diet.

 Available in 8 countries, the service relies on the companies independent and comprehensive data set of every food product in the country, which also has a stream for crowdsourcing new data.
-After winning a grant from the Bill & Melinda Gates Foundation, The George Institute for Global Health had to design a new data collection app to expand into India.
+After successful a grant bid, The George Institute for Global Health had to design a new data collection app to expand into India.

 ## The starting point